BitMiracle/Docotic.Pdf.Samples/Samples/Actions/README.md

 [JavaScript Action](/Samples/Actions/JavaScriptAction)

-This sample shows how to use JavaScript actions.
+This sample shows how to use JavaScript actions in PDF documents.

 [Submit and Reset Form Actions](/Samples/Actions/SubmitResetFormActions)